 From 2001 to 2006, I was a double-degree undergraduate student in English and music history (initially music composition) at Oberlin College and the Oberlin Conservatory of Music.
 In the summer after my junior year, I interned at W. W. Norton & Company in New York City.
 I worked in the music department, managing copyright permissions databases for song lyrics and other borrowed materials, proofreading book manuscripts, writing flap copy (book-jacket blurbs), and writing reader’s reports on unsolicited manuscripts.
 Later on, I pursued a career in music librarianship through the Mellon Librarian Recruitment Program.

 I am a wordsmith, poet, and writer.
 I read Marx, Weber, and Foucault, but also cozy mysteries, memoirs, and contemporary feminine genre fiction.
-I listen to Xenakis, Schoenberg, and Ferneyhough, but also Duruflé, Vaughan Williams, U2, and Radiohead.
+I listen to Xenakis, Schoenberg, and Ferneyhough, but also Duruflé, Vaughan Williams, U2, Sarah McLachlan, Deerhoof, and Radiohead.
 I've been playing the piano since the age of four and still like to get the fingers moving sometimes.
 I sing first soprano in the Bach Cantata Choir of Portland, Oregon (high B-flats, yeah!), and my karaoke anthem is Alanis’s “You Oughta Know.”
 I am married to fellow Oberlin alum and composer-pianist Stephen Lewis.

 PhD Communication | University of California San Diego (2019)